-The Early Old Stone Age may have begun in Africa around two million years ago, but in India it is not older than 500,000 years.
-The first stone tool fabrication started and was called as Oldowan tradition which refers to a pattern of stone-tool manufacturing by Hominid (Homo habilis).
+The Early Old Stone Age may have begun in Africa around two million years ago, but in India, it is not older than 500,000 years.
+The first stone tool fabrication started and was called the Oldowan tradition which refers to a pattern of stone-tool manufacturing by Hominid (Homo habilis).

-Splintered stones called as eoliths have been considered as one of the earliest tools.
+Splintered stones called eoliths have been considered as one of the earliest tools.
 People used hand axes, cleavers, and choppers.
-The axes those were found in India are more or less similar to those of western Asia, Europe, and Africa.
+The axes that were found in India are more or less similar to those of western Asia, Europe, and Africa.
 Stone tools were used mostly for chopping, digging, and skinning.
-Population largely preferred to live near the water source because the stone tools are abundant near the river valleys.
+The population largely preferred to live near the water source because the stone tools are abundant near the river valleys.

 Important Sites: Lower Palaeolithic sites have been found in the Son (or Sohan) river valley in Punjab, now in Pakistan.
 Several other sites have been found in Kashmir and the Thar Desert.

-Belan valley in UP and Didwana in Rajasthan are one of the major sites where tools related to this age were discovered.
+Belan valley in UP and Didwana in Rajasthan is one of the major sites where tools related to this age were discovered.
 More than 2000 tools were discovered in Chirki-Nevasa in Maharashtra.

 Nagarjunakonda in Andhra Pradesh and Bhimbetka near Bhopal show features of the Lower Palaeolithic age.
 The people of the Lower Stone Age seem to have principally been food gatherers and hunters.
 They lived also on fish and birds.
 The Early or Lower Stone Age in India may be associated with people of the Homo sapiens group.